CodeAlamin2024/DataScience-Project/README.md

 ---

-> *“Trading is where data meets psychology, and data science gives us the language to understand both.”*
+> *“Trading is where data meets psychology, and Data Science gives us the language to understand both.”*